openseg-group/OCNet.pytorch/README.md

 </h2>

 Update on 2018/12/04.
 We plan to refactor all of our implementations in the future weeks.
-Keep waiting, and we plan to release the optimized method that can reduce the memory cost and computation cost largely if we can ensure the performance is OK.
+Keep waiting, and we plan to release the optimized method that can **reduce the memory cost and computation cost largely**.

 Update on 2018/11/20.
 Please check the updated paper for more accurate details and illustrations [OCNet](https://arxiv.org/pdf/1809.00916.pdf).